Jonathan Gannon: St. Louis Rams

 In 2009, Gannon was hired by the St. Louis Rams as a college scout.
 He was promoted to a pro scout in 2010 and left the Rams in 2011.

 Tennessee Titans

-In 2012, Gannon returned to coaching and was hired by the Tennessee Titans as a defensive quality control coach, a position he served at until 2013.
+In 2012, Gannon returned to coaching and was hired by the Tennessee Titans as a defensive quality control coach, a position he served in until 2013.

 Minnesota Vikings

 In 2014, Gannon was hired by the Minnesota Vikings as their assistant defensive backs and defensive quality control coach.
 He served in this role for four seasons before leaving the Vikings following the 2017 season.

 Indianapolis Colts

 In 2018, Gannon was hired by the Indianapolis Colts as their defensive backs and cornerbacks coach under head coach Frank Reich and stayed there until 2020.

 Philadelphia Eagles

 In 2021, Gannon was hired by the Philadelphia Eagles as the team's defensive coordinator.

 Arizona Cardinals

 Two days after losing Super Bowl LVII, Gannon was hired by the Arizona Cardinals as their head coach on February 14, 2023.